What is plagiarism?

 Which formalities do I have to consider?

-When submitting written assessments, all students are required to sign a non-plagiarism declaration that confirms that their work was produced through independent means.
-The declaration form can be downloaded from the blue info-box on the top-right corner of this website.
+When submitting written assessments, all students are required to sign a declaration of authorship that confirms that their work was produced through independent means.
+The declaration form can be downloaded from the blue info-box on on this website.

 Bachelor- and Master Theses

 The department attaches great importance to compliance with the high standards of academic work.
-In order to prevent attempts at deception (plagiarism) and to make it easier to detect disregard for the principles of good scientific practice, the plagiarism detection software Turnitin has been in use for several semesters.
+In order to prevent attempts at deception (plagiarism) and to make it easier to detect disregard for the principles of good scientific practice, the plagiarism detection software Turnitin is in use.

-Important: To upload your Bachelor's thesis to Turnitin, you need a code, which you can obtain from your first supervisor.
+Important: To upload your thesis to Turnitin, you need a link, which you can obtain from your first supervisor.